Attorney David I. Fuchs

 The 2012 PIP Act will be enforced following the Appellate Court’s ruling, and personal injury lawyers in Florida say that patients and treatment centers will need to adapt to adequately comply with the new laws.
 Drivers and passengers who have been injured in a car accident should be working with their primary care physicians to determine the best course of treatments for injuries and trauma.

-The personal injury attorneys at the Law Offices of David I. Fuchs represent Florida residents who have been injured in car accidents or other vehicle-related incidents and rely on personal injury protection for compensation and restitution.
+The personal injury attorneys at the David I. Fuchs, Injury & Accident Lawyer, P.A. represent Florida residents who have been injured in car accidents or other vehicle-related incidents and rely on personal injury protection for compensation and restitution.